YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/generations/1st-gen.md

   #rel = "noopener external nofollow"
 +++

 The ***1st Generation of K-Pop Music*** started in 1992 and ended in 2001.
-Here are some of the pioneering groups and solo acts.
+Here are the pioneering groups and solo acts who started the modern K-pop that we all know today.

 <!--more-->